 - Suet Logs

-Simple logs with predrilled holes are made for feeding suet plugs – the plugs are inserted into the holes and birds can cling to the wood to feed.
+Simple logs with predrilled holes are made for feeding suet plugs.
+The plugs are inserted into the holes and birds can cling to the wood, just as the birds would naturally cling to a tree trunk or branch.
 The wood keeps the suet dry and protected.
-These feeders are also easy to make with a spade drill bit of the same diameter as suet plugs.
+These feeders are also easy to make with a spade drill bit the same diameter as suet plugs.
 Many log feeders will have natural bark or cut ridges to provide extra clinging security for feeding birds.

 - Mesh Bags

 A hanging mesh bag can be filled with suet for small clinging birds to enjoy.
 This is an easy suet feeder for recycling onion bags or similar items.
-Balls, chunks or cakes of suet can be used to fill the bag rather than needing specific sizes or shapes for the feeder.
-Suet bags are not always best for feeding larger woodpeckers or suet-loving birds, however, but they are ideal for small backyard birds such as nuthatches, tits and chickadees.
+Balls, chunks, or cakes of suet can fill the bag rather than needing specific sizes or shapes for the feeder.
+Suet bags are not always best for feeding larger woodpeckers or suet-loving birds, however, but they are ideal for small birds such as nuthatches, tits, and chickadees.

 - Open Trays

-A suet cake or leftover pieces of suet can be added to a platform or tray feeder for many birds to sample.
-Small suet chunks, pellets or crumbles are made for tray feeders, or birders may shred or chop larger suet cakes into tasty bites that will tempt small birds.
+A suet cake or leftover pieces of suet can be added to a platform or tray feeder for many birds to sample, including birds that may never visit more specialized suet holders.
+Small suet chunks, pellets, or crumbles are made for tray feeders, or birders can shred or chop larger suet cakes into tasty bites that will tempt small birds.
 This is also a great way to get birds to try suet if they aren't used to it.

 - Larger capacity to hold multiple suet cakes at once